-If you have an old style paper licence you will need to bring photo ID such as you passport.
+If you have an old style paper licence you will need to bring photo ID such as your passport.
 You must make sure your licence has a valid category ‘A’ entitlement on it.

-If you have a European licence you can undertake a CBT if you have a UK counterpart to indorse it.
+If you have a European licence you can undertake CBT if you have a D91 issued by the DVLA.
 You can apply for this on 0300 790 6801 which is the DVLA Helpline.

 The other legal requirement is you must be able to read a standard car number plate at a distance of 20.5 metres.
 This can be done with or without glasses or contact lens, but if used you must wear them throughout the training.

 We provide the use of a bike and insurance for the road.
 We also provide the use of a helmet, jacket, gloves and waterproofs if needed